 Bio

-Based in Pittsburgh, Pennsylvania, the core trio delivers the spirit of the Appalachian highlands to venues and festivals thousands of miles away, including an official showcase at SXSW in 2022, and sharing stages alongside powerhouse artists such as Charles Wesley Godwin, Josh Ritter, Dustbowl Revival, Mo Lowda and the Humble, and the Ghost of Paul Revere.
+Based in Pittsburgh, PA, Ferdinand the Bull delivers the spirit of the Appalachian highlands to venues and festivals thousands of miles away, including an official showcase at SXSW in 2022, and sharing stages alongside powerhouse artists such as Charles Wesley Godwin, Josh Ritter, Dustbowl Revival, Mo Lowda and the Humble, and the Ghost of Paul Revere.

-Ferdinand the Bull released the first single, Angie, from their newest EP in September 2024 - listen below!
+Ferdinand the Bull just released the new single, Little Leaf, from their newest EP July 18, 2025 - listen below!

 Press